hmrc/pillar2-roadmap/source/documentation/index.md

 This roadmap sets out the current release schedule for the Pillar 2 API.

-New features are released into the sandbox for testing which means you can work with example API data to send requests and return responses.
-Once features have been tested successfully, they are deployed to production where they can be accessed by API consumers.
-Release dates can be subject to change in order to adapt to project requirements.
+New features are released into the sandbox for testing, which means you can work with example API data to send requests and return responses.
+Once features are tested successfully, they are deployed to production to be accessed by API consumers.
+Release dates are subject to change in order to adapt to project requirements.

 ## Release summary